atjn/AAU-P1-B226/lib/CuTest-AAU/README.md

 # LICENSING

-For details on licensing see license.txt.
+For details on licensing see the `LICENSE` file.

 # GETTING STARTED